 --s3 <bucket/path>: if included, will automatically upload projects to specified S3 bucket after performing operation

-Different arguments will trigger different functionality:
+Different arguments will trigger different functionality.

+Creating a Project

 Using both --sourceDir and --endDir will create new projects, using the images in sourceDir as base, and link them with the specified operation.
 This will also create the project directories and JSON files if necessary.

+When creating a project, a technical summary is required for the project.
+The user name is only required if the operating system user ID is not the identifier to be associated with the project.
+This case may occur when using a shared machine.

 python src/python/batch_process.py --projects <DIR> --sourceDir <DIR> --endDir <DIR> --op ColorColorBalance --softwareName GIMP --softwareVersion 2.8